Vote-By-Mail: A Secure and Accessible Way to Cast Your Ballot

 A voter mails an absentee ballot in Washington, D.C.
 Photo by Casey Atkins/Campaign Legal Center

-Our democracy works best when every voter can participate, which is why every citizen should have a convenient way to vote in our elections and make their voice heard.
+Our democracy works best when every voter can participate, and voting by mail is a secure way for voters to make their voices voice heard.

-Vote-by-mail – sometimes called absentee voting – is a safe, secure and accessible way to vote that has existed since the Civil War and is used in red states and blue states alike.
-In eight states – California, Colorado, Hawaii, Nevada, Oregon, Utah, Vermont, and Washington – voters cast their ballot primarily, though not exclusively, by mail.
+Vote-by-mail — sometimes called absentee voting — is a safe, secure and accessible way to vote that has existed since the Civil War and is used in red, blue and purple states alike.

 How does vote-by-mail work?